KrailOrg/krail/docs/userguide/userguide-form.rst

 Overview
 ========

 Vaadin provides some support for Forms with ``Binder``, but Krail takes that further.
-The process of constructing a form is:
+The process of constructing a form in Krail is:

 - a ``FormConfiguration`` is specified in using either the Direct or Annotation method of creating a ``Sitemap`` entry,
 - the view for that ``Sitemap`` entry must be ``Form.class``